 Portfolio Managers may manage numerous accounts for multiple clients.
 These accounts may include registered investment companies, other types of pooled accounts (e.g., collective investment funds), and separate accounts (i.e., accounts managed on behalf of individuals or public or private institutions).
 Portfolio Managers make investment decisions for each account based on the investment objectives and policies and other relevant investment considerations applicable to that portfolio.
-A potential conflict of interest may arise as a result of the Portfolio Managers' responsibility for multiple accounts with similar investment guidelines.
-Under these circumstances, a potential investment may be suitable for more than one of the Portfolio Managers' accounts, but the quantity of the investment available for purchase is less than the aggregate amount the accounts would ideally devote to the opportunity.
+A potential conflict of interest may arise as a result of a Portfolio Manager's responsibility for multiple accounts with similar investment guidelines.
+Under these circumstances, a potential investment may be suitable for more than one of the Portfolio Manager's accounts, but the quantity of the investment available for purchase is less than the aggregate amount the accounts would ideally allocate to the opportunity.
 Similar conflicts may arise when multiple accounts seek to dispose of the same investment.
 The Portfolio Managers may also manage accounts whose objectives and policies differ from that of the Funds.
 These differences may be such that under certain circumstances, trading activity appropriate for one account managed by the Portfolio Manager may have adverse consequences for another account managed by the Portfolio Manager.
 For example, an account may sell a significant position in a security, which could cause the market price of that security to decrease, while a Fund maintained its position in that security.

 A potential conflict may arise when the Portfolio Managers are responsible for accounts that have different advisory fees-the difference in fees could create an incentive for the Portfolio Manager to favor one account over another, for example, in terms of access to investment opportunities.
+This conflict may be heightened if an account is subject to a performance-based fee, as applicable.
 Another potential conflict may arise when the Portfolio Manager has an investment in one or more accounts that participate in transactions with other accounts.
-His or her investment(s) may create an incentive for the Portfolio Manager to favor one account over another.
+His or her personal investment(s) may create an incentive for the Portfolio Manager to favor one account over another.
 SSGA FM has adopted policies and procedures reasonably designed to address these potential material conflicts.
 For instance, Portfolio Managers are normally responsible for all accounts within a certain investment discipline, and do not, absent special circumstances, differentiate among the various accounts when allocating resources.
 Additionally, SSGA FM and its advisory affiliates have processes and procedures for allocating investment opportunities among portfolios that are designed to provide a fair and equitable allocation.
+With respect to conflicts arising from personal investments, all employees, including Portfolio Managers, must comply with personal trading controls established by each of SSGA FM's and the SSGA Trusts' Code of Ethics.